 4. Chunky Jumpers

 Do you ever find it hard to find substantial knitwear in the women's department of high-street stores?
 Same.
 Well in the vintage world, there's no shortage of chunky jumpers and cosy knits that will carry you through the winter in style.
 My favourite trend right now is the classic Aran sweater, and I may have just found the perfect style below.

 5. Chain Necklaces

 I'm not a jewellery person, but my chunky vintage chain is one item that I wear on repeat.
 You can find chains at every price point (Susan Caplan has a great selection on Harvey Nichols), so you can choose a style to suit your budget.

-Most of us aren't heading into the office right now, but that hasn't stopped me wearing my fave smart blouses with jeans and slippers.
-Secondhand stores are my go-to for unusual prints, statement collars, and discount designer gems.
+While many of us won't be going into the office as much as we used to, that hasn't stopped me wearing my fave smart blouses with jeans and slippers.
+Second-hand stores are my go-to for unusual prints, statement collars, and discount designer gems.

 The shearling jacket is a timeless outwear piece that rarely goes out of style.
 Brand new, they can be pricey, so why not look at second-hand options?
 There are plenty to choose from—I particularly love teddy-bear textures and '70s collars.